Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 The router's WAN interface uses a link-local IPv6 address (`fe80::/10`) to communicate with Verizon’s upstream router, which is sufficient for both routing and DHCPv6.

 **Delegated GUA on LAN**
-The router receives its own IPv6 address on each LAN interface by processing its own Router Advertisements via `slaacd`.
+The router receives its own IPv6 address on each LAN interface via `dhcp6leased`.
 These addresses are derived from the delegated prefix.

 **Efficient and Compliant**
 This design reflects IPv6 best practices and conserves address space while enabling native, end-to-end IPv6 routing for all LAN clients- without NAT.